 Sometimes, sales pipelines are visualized as a funnel that is divided into stages of your company’s sales process.
 It combines each customer sales funnel into a holistic picture that measures the health of your sales prospects.

 Think of a sales pipeline as a visual representation in your CRM, showing where your prospects are in the sales funnel.
 Your sales manager can see exactly where prospects are and at which stage sales deals are made.

 It’s an essential tool for sales managers and sales teams that want more in-depth data on how your sales process performs.

 What is the Difference Between a Sales Pipeline and a Sales Funnel?

-Some sales reps use “pipeline” to describe the dollar value of sales deals in their pipeline, not the series of sales stages themselves.
+Some sales leaders use “pipeline” to describe the dollar value of sales deals in their pipeline, not the series of sales stages themselves.
 They’re referring to the pipeline value measured by a pipeline report.

-A sales funnel is the visual representation of the customer’s journey and the steps that move a prospect towards the purchase of your product or service.
+A sales funnel is the visual representation of the customer’s journey and the different steps that move a prospect towards the purchase of your product or service.

 The name “sales funnel” derives from the funnel-like shape of the process.
 As the prospect goes through the qualification steps, the funnel narrows until the lead becomes a customer.